SfireInc/DevOps/README.md

 For containers with no data to keep, data persistence is not an issue.
 However, <ins>for a database</ins>, it is important to **keep the data** even after the container has died.
 When the container is launched, the folders of the container will be "synchronised" in a local folder.

+## Multistage build

+The multistage build allows us to use maven for the build and compile an entire package directly into a container.
+It enables us to build and run java on any machine, without the need to install jre or jdk.

+## Reverse Proxy

+Why do we need a reverse proxy ?